Multi-dimensional state space collapse in non-complete resource pooling scenarios: Main results

 \section{Main results}

-In this section we state the main heavy-traffic result in Theorem~\ref{th:general_results}, which applies to both the c.o.c.\ and the c.o.s.\ mechanism.
-In the proofs below, we will focus on the c.o.c.\ mechanism, and details for the c.o.s.\ mechanism are deferred to Appendix~\ref{app:main_results_cos}.
-At the end of this section we will formulate a generalization of the main result in Theorem~\ref{th:general_results_extension}.
+In this section we state the main heavy-traffic result in Theorem~\ref{cor:mixture_dist}, which applies to both the c.o.c.\ and the c.o.s.\ mechanism.
+As the notation in Section~\ref{sec:preliminaries} already alludes to, we assume that the fractions of jobs of each type remain fixed as the system approaches its heavy-traffic limit, i.e., $(\lambda_S)_{S\in\mathcal{S}} = N\lambda(p_S)_{S\in\mathcal{S}}$ and $\lambda\uparrow\lambda^*$.
+A generalization of the main result where this assumption is relaxed is formulated in Theorem~\ref{th:general_results_extension} in Appendix~\ref{subsec:extension}.
+In the proofs below, we will focus on the c.o.c.\ mechanism, and details for the c.o.s.\ mechanism are deferred to Appendix~\ref{app:main_results_cos}.\\

-\begin{definition}[Subtrees of the DAG] For any $k=1,\dots,K$, consider the subtree of the associated DAG rooted at the critical component $\mathbb{C}_k$ and let $V_k$ denote the collection of all job types that occur in this rooted subtree.
-Then,

-represents the sum of the arrival probabilities of all job types that occur in $V_k$. \end{definition} The main result states that the vector of (scaled) queue lengths of the various types converges in distribution to a random vector where the entries are linear combinations of $K$ vectors $\boldsymbol{\hat{p}_1},\dots,\boldsymbol{\hat{p}_K}$ whose (deterministic) entries are determined by (the subtrees of) the DAG associated with the system.
-In particular, define

-for all $k=1,\dots,K$.
-The scalar coefficients of the linear combination are given by $K$ independent exponentially distributed random variables with unit mean.
-Thus, the joint queue length vector exhibits a \emph{state space collapse} onto a $K$-dimensional cone spanned by the vectors $\boldsymbol{\hat{p}_1},\dots,\boldsymbol{\hat{p}_K}$, which is one-dimensional only if $K=1$, i.e., the CRP condition is satisfied.